 Dr Eleonora Brembilla joined us at CIBSE Technical Symposium 2019.

 Dr Eleonora Brembilla is a Research Associate in Advanced Building Daylight Modelling.
 Her current project focuses on the creation of new standard climate files for advanced daylight simulation and it is funded by CIBSE.
 Eleonora obtained her PhD from Loughborough University, where she investigated the ‘Applicability of Climate-Based Daylight Modelling’.
 View full biography.

-Dr Brembilla's paper presentation No 3.2 has been included in the Session 3 stream focusing on "Delivering and assessing performance in building lighting" and will take place on Day One of the Programme, Thursday 25th April 2019.
+Dr Brembilla's paper presentation No 3.2 was included in the Session 3 stream focusing on "Delivering and assessing performance in building lighting" and took place on Day One of the Programme, Thursday 25th April 2019.